Documentation and description Beirut Domari, an endangered variety of Domari

 Domari is a good example of a language in contact and the migratory routes of its speakers are reflected in the language’s structures.
 We thus find Persian, Kurdish, Turkish and Arabic layers.
 More data about the language will provide further evidence about the ancient migrations that lead to the settlement of an Indian peripatetic community across the Middle East.
 Consequently, Domari studies contribute to a great extent to the field of contact linguistics, including the study of phenomena such as code-switching and linguistic areas.

-The deposit is composed of annotated audio and video recordings documenting a wide variety of textual genres; narrations, conversations, descriptions, and oral literature (songs, poems, proverbs, riddles and tales).
+The collection is composed of annotated audio and video recordings documenting a wide variety of textual genres; narrations, conversations, descriptions, and oral literature (songs, poems, proverbs, riddles and tales).
 A grammatical sketch, a lexicon, a multimedia dictionary and a collection of narrative and procedural texts may be also accessed.

 Acknowledgement and citation